Unable to choose between subscription billing and recurring billing?

 - Amount to be Charged (the charges for the service/product/feature based on the billing cycle)

 Subscription billing is a type of recurring payment model that offers flexible pricing and billing options.
-In this billing and payment method, the different offerings of the business are divided into several flexible programs or plans providing custom pricing models to customers.
+In this billing system and payment method, the different offerings of the business are divided into several flexible programs or plans providing custom pricing models to customers.
 This helps businesses earn more customers and create long relationships.

 The plans and programs include free trials, easy upgrades and downgrades of the subscription plan, and more affordable payment solutions.

-Examples of Businesses Leveraging Subscription Billing
+Examples of Businesses Leveraging Subscription Payment System

-This is probably among the best-known brands leveraging the subscription system of billing and payments with as many as 40 million subscribers.
+This is probably among the best-known brands leveraging the subscription system of billing mechanism and payments with as many as 40 million subscribers.
 The subscription program of Amazon Prime is making a difference due to its wide range of features and benefits offered for monthly, quarterly, or annual plans.

 For instance, when you subscribe to Amazon Prime for a 1 month or 3-month plan, you get free two days shipping for all kinds of orders, access to unlimited prime movies and videos, access to a lot of prime music, unlimited photo storage, and access to read unlimited books on Kindle.